donusdenizkocak/DonusDenizKocak/README.md

--State management applied using React States and Redux, -Built a Dashboard page showing data related to users integrated with Database, -Experienced in writing modular and reusable codes, using build tools and package managers, -Studied on Computational Thinking, Operating Systems, Linux, Version Control Systems(Git & Github), Software Development Life Cycle (SDLC),</font>
+-State management applied using React States and Redux, -Built a Dashboard page showing data related to users integrated with Database, -Experienced in writing modular and reusable codes, using build tools and package managers, -Studied on Computational Thinking, Operating Systems, Linux, Version Control Systems(Git & Github),</font>
 </br>
 <font color="pink">🎆 Reading is my greatest pleasure in life. </font>
 </br>